AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/python/index.md

 ![alt](./shot5_spc.png)

 2) Take the `pdfservices-api-credentials.json` file and place it in a new directory.
+Remember that these credential files are important and should be stored safely.

 3) At the command line, change to the directory you created, and run the following command to install the Python SDK: `pip install pdfservices-sdk`.